primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 ##### Submit Task

-Network Consumer can submit a confidential computing task through an application developed based on PADO SDK.
+Caller can submit a confidential computing task through an application developed based on PADO SDK.
 Initiating a confidential computing task requires paying a certain amount of computing and data fees.
-When Network Consumer initiates a task, it will pass its own Network Consumer Public Key, and the final encrypted computation result is only the private key corresponding to the Network Consumer Public Key can be decrypted.
+When Caller initiates a task, it will pass its own Caller Public Key, and the final encrypted computation result is only the private key corresponding to the Caller Public Key can be decrypted.

 ##### zkFHE Computing

-The multiple public key zkFHE Computing process is the same as  [Threshold Public Key zkFHE Computing](#zkFHE Computing), but run different zkFHE algorithms.
+The Multi-Key zkFHE Computing process is the same as  [Threshold zkFHE Computing](#zkFHE Computing), but run different zkFHE algorithms.

 ##### Proof Verify and Fee Settlement

-The multiple public key Proof Verify and Fee Settlement process is the same as  [Threshold Public Key Proof Verify and Fee Settlement](#Proof Verify and Fee Settlement).
+The Multi-Key FHE Proof Verify and Fee Settlement process is the same as  [Threshold FHE Proof Verify and Fee Settlement](#Proof Verify and Fee Settlement).

 ##### Decrypt Result

-The multiple public key Decrypt Result process is the same as  [Threshold Public Key Decrypt Result](#Decrypt Result).
+The Multi-Key FHE Decrypt Result process is the same as  [Threshold FHE Decrypt Result](#Decrypt Result).

 ## Economics
 The functionality of blockchain-like systems is based on a combination of cryptography and economic incentives.
 Cryptography restricts the actions of system participants for network security.
 On the other hand, economic incentives motivate participants to voluntarily contribute to the network's maintenance and capabilities using their own resources.